-- Michigan S.B.268 (enacted 2015): Allowed manufacturers to offer direct sales of electric vehicles. - New Jersey A.B.3216 (enacted 2015): Allowed a manufacturer to directly buy from or sell to consumers a zero emission vehicle (ZEV) at a maximum of four locations. - Utah H.B.369 (enacted 2018): Provided for a direct-sale manufacturer license for only manufacturers that sell exclusively new electric, hydrogen fuel cell, or other vehicles fueled by "other non-fossil fuel sources" and manufacturers that are located in the United States. - The National Conference of State Legislatures examines each state's status for vehicle direct sales.
+- New Jersey A.B.3216 (enacted 2015): Allowed a manufacturer to directly buy from or sell to consumers a zero emission vehicle (ZEV) at a maximum of four locations. - Utah H.B.369 (enacted 2018): Provided for a direct-sale manufacturer license for only manufacturers that sell exclusively new electric, hydrogen fuel cell, or other vehicles fueled by "other non-fossil fuel sources" and manufacturers that are located in the United States. - The National Conference of State Legislatures examines each state's status for vehicle direct sales.